Oracle DBMS_MACSEC

 GET_FACTOR

-Returns the value of a factor.
-Will return the value cached in the context if the eval_option is set for evaluate on session. dbms_macsec.get_factor(p_factor IN VARCHAR2)
+Using the SYS_CONTEXT function, returns the value of a factor.
+Will return the value cached in the context if the eval_option is set for evaluate on session. dbms_macsec.get_factor(p_factor IN VARCHAR2) RETURN VARCHAR2;

 col get_expr format a60